 - One-man bands also struggle when it comes to keeping content fresh.
 But being ‘semi-retired’ means Gary Cokins seems to be able to find time between his consulting engagements to write on his specialist subject of cost management and other accounting related topics.
 Long may you continue, Gary.

 - At the other extreme, most of the global consulting organizations have a plethora of blogs segmented by topic and by geography.
 But judging by the amount of content on each topic, I’d hazard a guess that practice partners don’t all share the same enthusiasm for blogging.
-I routinely dip into all of them, but I’ll pick PWC as an example of what is available with its excellent coverage of finance with blogs dedicated to IFRS, Corporate Reporting, and Tax and Treasury.

 - At the other extreme, Accenture appears to have pulled the rug on blogging altogether.
 However, they do an excellent job at presenting their research and insights.